GnuPG

 Make sure gpg-agent and dirmngr are not running with killall gpg-agent dirmngr and the $GNUPGHOME/crls.d/ folder has permission set to 700.

 By default, the gnupg package uses the directory /run/user/$UID/gnupg/ for sockets.
 GnuPG documentation states this is the preferred directory (not all file systems are supported for sockets).
 Validate that your agent-socket configuration specifies a path that has an appropriate file system.
-You can find the your path settings for agent-socket by running gpgconf --list-dirs agent-socket.
+You can find your path settings for agent-socket by running gpgconf --list-dirs agent-socket.

 Test that gpg-agent starts successfully with gpg-agent --daemon.